Bryancampos20/bcampos-0b4eb4e3-477a-4ac4-8ef7-f95bebaaab6f/Readme.md

 ## 🚀 TurboVets – Full Stack Task Management System

 This project was built following all the requirements of the Full-Stack Coding Challenge, with a strong focus on architecture, modularity, security, RBAC, and clear separation of concerns.
-Below is a detailed description of how each requirement is implemented and where it can be found in the codebase.

 ## 🛠 Setup Instructions